-The 64th Canadian Open Old Time Fiddle Championship takes place August 6 to August 10 in Shelburne, Ontario.
+The 65th Canadian Open Old Time Fiddle Championship takes place August 5 to 9 in Shelburne, Ontario.
 Sponsored by the Rotary Club of Shelburne, the event features Canada’s top fiddlers in competition for thousands of dollars in prizes!
-Community events in conjunction with the Championship include camping, a giant fiddle parade, an open air market, Ballagh Bunch fiddle and stepdance show, fiddle jam sessions, a concert by the Beckett Family featuring Linsey and Tyler Beckett, a beer garden, Hotel California Eagles Tribute Band, a non-denominational church service, 24-hour meals and entertainment at the Legion, and a community pork BBQ.
-New this year is a barn dance and jamboree on August 6.
+Community events in conjunction with the Championship include camping, a giant fiddle parade, an open air market, Kelli Trottier fiddle and stepdance show, fiddle jam sessions, a concert by the Beckett Family featuring Linsey and Tyler Beckett, a non-denominational church service and a community pork BBQ.
+Barn dance and jamboree on August 5.
 Proceeds to support the charitable work of the Rotary Club and other community groups.

-June is a musical month at the City of Toronto Historic Sites!
-Spadina Museum’s Music in the Orchard series features eclectic cellist and composer Kye Marshall on June 1.
-Classical wind instrumentalists, VentElation, play from their rich musical repertoire on June 8.
-On June 15, the popular Ton Beau String Quartet performs.
-From June 20 to June 22, Fort York hosts the Indigenous Arts Festival, which features a great roster of new and traditional music, dance and theatrical performances.
-Arrive in 1920s style for Spadina Museum’s Gatsby Garden Party on June 22.
+The summer is full of music at the City of Toronto Historic Sites!
+Spadina Museum kicks it all off with Music in the Orchard, an annual series of one-hour, outdoor Sunday afternoon concerts.
+The lineup is June 7: Michael Franklin and Amir Samimi; June 14: VentElation; and June 21: Dan Fortin and Michael Davidson.
+June 18 to June 21, Fort York hosts the Indigenous Arts Festival and Na-Me-Res Traditional Outdoor Pow Wow, featuring a great roster of new and traditional music, dance and theatrical performances.
+Arrive in 1920s style for Spadina Museum’s Gatsby Garden Party on June 28.
 Enjoy live jazz music, dancing and croquet on the lawns, period refreshments and more.
-Montgomery’s Inn continues to host the Solfeggio Music Series throughout the summer.
+Bookmark our website for details on these and other great upcoming events!

 Photo: Alexander Tselyakov, festival artistic director, piano professor of Brandon University.

-The Festival of the Sound is for you.
-It’s for you if you live in the area, it’s for you if you come here to play and it’s for anybody that loves music.
-In its 35-year history, the Festival of the Sound has become a go-to destination for musicians and music lovers alike.
-It’s Canada’s premier summer classical music event, at the Charles W. Stockey Centre for Performing Arts, on the beautiful shores of Georgian Bay.
+In its 36-year history, the Festival of the Sound has become a go-to destination for musicians and music lovers alike.
+It’s Canada’s premier summer classical/jazz music event, at the Charles W. Stockey Centre for Performing Arts, on the beautiful shores of Georgian Bay.
 It’s where the world’s greatest musicians come to play.
-So come join us, from July 18 to August 10, and celebrate 35 years of great classical music.
+So come join us, from July 18 to August 9, and celebrate 36 years of great classical music.